 About the health policy unit

-The RWJF Policy Unit works with many different partners in the nation’s capital to promote public policy that will contribute to building a Culture of Health.
+The RWJF Policy unit works with many partners in the nation’s capital to promote public policy that will contribute to building a Culture of Health, where every person has a fair chance to be as healthy as they can be.